wp-plugins/snapshot-backup/readme.txt

 3. Success Screen: if you see this then your backup was successful.

 == Changelog ==

+= 1.3 =
+Added File Prefix option; if you have one FTP repository you can use it for multiple sites easily Added File Size Display so you know how big your snapshot is Eliminated whitespace on user input fields

 = 1.2 =
 Certified compatibility with Wordpress 3.1.